earthcubeprojects-chords/chords/whatis.md

 * **web server and database** that accepts real-time data from distributed instruments, and serves the measurements to anyone on the Internet.
 The data streams are pushed to and pulled from the Portal using simple HTTP requests.
 * **management tool** that allows you to monitor your remote instruments, insure correct operation, and maximize data collection.
 * **rolling archive** from which scientists and analysts can easily fetch the data in real-time, delivered directly to browsers, programs and mobile apps.
+It will only hold a certain amount of data, but usually enough to give you time to transfer to your own archive system.
+It is not meant to be a permanent archive.
 One click brings you a CSV file.
 A few lines of code brings data directly into your analysis programs.
 * **entry point** to sophisticated real-time web services that can convert your data streams to standardized formats such as OGC, and provide mapping, visualization, discovery, aggregation and